 “This NIH grant underscores the important work Dr. Gachupin is doing to create healthy lifestyles in culturally relevant ways that leverage the strengths of family and community.
 I am hopeful the efforts being undertaken by Dr. Gachupin, her team and the tribal partners will help have a positive impact in these young peoples’ lives,” said University of Arizona President Robert C. Robbins, MD.

 UArizona researchers look to incorporate creative interventions in family-caregiver engagement approach to mind-body medicine skills that build a positive body image.

 If successful, the program “will be the first family-based intervention for chronic disease prevention in American Indian adolescents,” Dr. Gachupin said.

 “This grant is a testament to Dr. Gachupin’s leadership and dedication to improve the health of American Indians through culturally relevant research, conducted in true partnership with tribal communities,” said Dr. Muramoto.

-The team involved in the grant-funded program includes: Melanie Hingle, PhD, MPH, RD, associate professor, Department of Nutritional Sciences; Cynthia Thomson, PhD, RD, professor, Mel and Enid Zuckerman College of Public Health; Denise Roe, DrPH, MS, professor, Mel and Enid Zuckerman College of Public Health; Noshene Ranjbar, MD, assistant professor, Department of Psychiatry; Teresia O'Connor, MD, MPH, FAAP, Baylor College of Medicine; and Vernon Grant, PhD, Montana State University.
+The team involved in the grant-funded program includes: Melanie Hingle, PhD, MPH, RD, associate professor, Department of Nutritional Sciences and Cancer Center member; Cynthia Thomson, PhD, RD, professor, Mel and Enid Zuckerman College of Public Health and Cancer Center member; Denise Roe, DrPH, MS, professor, Mel and Enid Zuckerman College of Public Health and Cancer Center member; Noshene Ranjbar, MD, assistant professor, Department of Psychiatry; Teresia O'Connor, MD, MPH, FAAP, Baylor College of Medicine; and Vernon Grant, PhD, Montana State University.